birdierising/PBI/README.md

 # PBI (pbcli)
 An interface for your planterbase.
-Queries a local plant inventory database with Python3.
+Queries a local plant inventory MariaDB database with Python3.